Clément Lippacher

 Clément Lippacher (1850–1934) was a French composer and organist.

 Life

-Born in Haguenau, a student of Édouard Ignace Andlauer in Alsace, then at the École Niedermeyer of Paris, he won a second organ prize in 1868, a first runner-up prize in plainsong in 1869, a second harmony prize in 1870.
+Born in Haguenau, he was a student of Édouard Ignace Andlauer in Alsace, then at the École Niedermeyer de Paris.
+He won a second organ prize in 1868, a first runner-up prize in plainsong in 1869 and a second harmony prize in 1870.

-He became an organist at the Église Saint-Eugène-Sainte-Cécile in Paris.
+He became an organist at the Saint-Eugène-Sainte-Cécile in Paris.